ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 a grant request without successfully receiving the results of the update.

 To combat this, both
-[grant Management](#continue-request) and [token management](#token-management) are designed to be idempotent, where subsequent calls to the same function with the same credentials are meant to produce the same results.
-For example, multiple calls to rotate the same access token need to result in the same rotated token value.
+[grant Management](#continue-request) and [token management](#token-management) can be designed to be idempotent, where subsequent calls to the same function with the same credentials are meant to produce the same results.
+For example, multiple calls to rotate the same access token need to result in the same rotated token value, within a reasonable time window.

 In practice, an AS can hold on to an old token value for such limited purposes.
 For example, to support rotating access tokens over unreliable networks, the AS receives the initial request to rotate an access token and creates a new token value and returns it.
 The AS also marks the old token value as having been used to create the newly-rotated token value.
-If the AS sees the old token value within a small enough time window, such as a few seconds since the first rotation attempt, the AS can return the same rotated access token.
+If the AS sees the old token value within a small enough time window, such as a few seconds since the first rotation attempt, the AS can return the same rotated access token value.
 Furthermore, once the system has seen the newly-rotated token in use, the original token can be discarded because the client instance has proved that it did receive the token.
-The result of this is a system that is eventually self-consistent without placing an undue complexity burden on the client instance.
+The result of this is a system that is eventually self-consistent without placing an undue complexity burden on the client instance to manage problematic networks.

 ## Server-side Request Forgery (SSRF) {#security-ssrf}